Poised To Be America's 1st Second Gentleman, Doug Emhoff Shakes Up Gender Stereotypes

 Kathleen Dolan, a political science professor at the University of Wisconsin-Milwaukee, wonders whether, unfortunately, it's only with a man as second spouse that the role will become more meaningful.

-"I'm just curious," Dolan says, "when we see a man in the role for the first time, how quickly we redefine the role or how quickly we redefine the possibilities of the role."
+"I'm just curious," Dolan said, "when we see a man in the role for the first time, how quickly we redefine the role or how quickly we redefine the possibilities of the role."

-Still, it's radical to see a traditional gender dynamic being inverted in the second highest office in the land, says Jennifer Weiss-Wolf, the women and democracy fellow at the Brennan Center for Justice.
+Still, it's radical to see a traditional gender dynamic being inverted in the second highest office in the land, said Jennifer Weiss-Wolf, the women and democracy fellow at the Brennan Center for Justice.

 Throughout the campaign, Weiss-Wolf was struck by how Emhoff interacted with Harris: "His presence and his pride and his sort of unfettered joy in the ascent of his wife is quite a remarkable sight, I think, for everybody — not just for women, but for men and for boys to see, too."

-"I hope that I get to live long enough to get to a point where we have less firsts," Wilson says.
+"I hope that I get to live long enough to get to a point where we have less firsts," Wilson said.

 What would it look like, she wonders, to have a world where this wouldn't even be news?